1906 Russian legislative election

 Legislative elections were held in the Russian Empire from 26 March to 20 April 1906.
 At stake were the 477 seats in the State Duma of the Russian Empire, the legislative assembly.
 Election for the First State Duma, which only ran from 27 April to 8 July (O.S.)
 1906, returned a significant bloc of moderate socialists and two liberal parties which demanded further reforms.
 For this reason, it is sometimes called the Duma of Public Anger (Дума народного гнева).

 Background

-The State Duma was created in a wave of violent attacks against imperial officials and public upheaval, which culminated in a national strike in October 1905 known as Russian Revolution of 1905, paving the way for Russia's first parliament.
+The State Duma was created after a wave of violent attacks against imperial officials and public upheaval, which culminated in a national strike in October 1905 known as Russian Revolution of 1905, paving the way for Russia's first parliament.
 With the nation's infrastructure all but paralyzed, Tsar Nicholas II signed a historic manifesto of 17 October 1905, promising civil rights to the population and creating Russia's first parliament.